 Builder’s risk insurance comes in a wide range of coverage limits.
 Higher limits cost more, but cover more expensive claims.
 The average limit for Insureon customers who buy a builder's risk policy is $460,000, with no deductible.

-Builder's risk insurance covers incidents such as vandalism or theft of building materials at a construction site, up to the policy limits.
+A builder's risk policy covers incidents such as vandalism or theft of building materials at a construction site, up to the policy limit.
 For example, this policy covers costs if a natural disaster causes water damage to the existing structure, or a fire on a job site destroys a pile of lumber.

-To protect your small business from all risks, you should consider purchasing additional liability coverages, such as a general liability policy for financial protection against third-party bodily injuries and property damage, and professional liability insurance for protection against lawsuits related to your work performance.
+To protect your small business from all risks, you should consider purchasing additional liability coverages, such as general liability insurance for financial protection against third-party bodily injuries and property damage; commercial property insurance to cover damage done to your own business property; and professional liability insurance, for protection against lawsuits related to performance and workmanship.

 View our recommended policies for both well established and new construction businesses and contractors.

-Your policy limit is just one factor mentioned that will impact your builder's risk insurance rates.
+Your policy limit is just one factor that will impact your builder's risk insurance rates.

 Your insurance provider will also look at the following when calculating your premium: